If It’s in Only One Place, It’s Not Backed Up

-Question: I have a WD elements external hard disk.
+Question: I have a WD Elements external hard disk.
 It is not recognized anywhere.
 Not in connected devices nor in disk management or anywhere.
-Before that I could not format it.
+Before that, I could not format it.
 I need help.
-I tried it on other 3 laptops but it was same problem.
-Please help me, it's urgent .
-It have very important data on it.
+I tried it on three other laptops, but it was same problem.
+Please help me, it’s urgent.
+It has very important data on it.

 And a short while later: